What they do

 To become a ship’s master, you usually need to gain a qualification in maritime operations.

-You can also complete a traineeship.
-The maritime operations – coxswain traineeship usually takes six months to complete and is available as a school-based traineeship.
+You can also undertake a traineeship in maritime operations – coxswain.
+The traineeship usually takes 6 months to complete and is available as a school-based traineeship.

 Apprenticeships and traineeships